Enable the Mobile Threat Defense connector in Intune for unenrolled devices

 Enable the toggle options according to your organization's requirements.
 Toggle options visible will vary depending on the MTD partner.

-MTD toggle options
+Mobile Threat Defense toggle options

 You can decide which MTD toggle options you need to enable according to your organization's requirements.
 Here are more details:

 Connect Android devices of version 4.4 and above to <MTD partner name> for app protection policy evaluation: When you enable this option, app protection policies using the Device Threat Level rule will evaluate devices including data from this connector.

 Connect iOS devices version 11 and above to <MTD partner name> for app protection policy evaluation: When you enable this option, app protection policies using the Device Threat Level rule will evaluate devices including data from this connector.